Kootenay Diving & Salvage

 When was the last time you had your mooring system inspected?

-It is recommended that you have your fresh water mooring system inspected at least every three years.
+It is recommended that you have your fresh water mooring system inspected once in the first year that it is installed, then at least every three years.

 Thankfully, corrosion (rust) of steel mooring chain is a very slow process in fresh water and can takes decades before it weakens the chain links to the point where replacement is required.